Cognitive Exam Retest Information

 The EMT Refresher course can be completed through two different options:

-Continuing education topical hours* - refresher may be completed by continuing education and must include the topics and hours listed below:
+Continuing education topical hours - EMT refresher may be completed by continuing education* and must include the following:

 |OB, Infants, Children||2 hours|